Your Cart

 After moving to Canada from England at age 20, I experienced a profound opening to the healing and transformative power of nature connection.

-Through living in a log cabin in the temperate rainforest of coastal British Columbia for six months, I experienced deep immersion with the land.
+While living in a log cabin in the temperate rainforest of coastal British Columbia for six months, I experienced deep immersion with the land.
 This time in nature profoundly reshaped my nervous system patterning, and awakened a spiritual relationship with the natural world.

 Most importantly, I have spent thousands of hours in direct, embodied relationship with land and wilderness across Europe and North America, which has supported me in processing trauma, re-patterning my nervous system, and reshaping my life.

-Out of this lived experience and professional training, I developed Innate Ecology—an ecosomatic framework that guides us back into deep, reciprocal relationship with the natural world.
+Out of this lived experience and professional training, I developed Innate Ecology—an ecosomatic praxis framework that guides us back into deep, reciprocal relationship with the natural world.

 Innate Ecology supports nervous system tending, embodied awareness, and meaning-making through somatic psychology and depth kinship with the earth.